Benjamin W. Lee: Biography

 Lee was born in Yongsan, Seoul.
 Both of Lee's parents were trained as doctors, and he was the eldest of four siblings.
 His mother was the breadwinner of the household, and was initially employed as a doctor at a hospital.
 Later, she opened her own pediatrics and obstetrics/gynaecology practice.
 Lee demonstrated academic promise as a child and gained admission to Kyunggi Middle School.
 During his fourth year, the Korean War broke out and his family was forced to evacuate to the Busan Perimeter, where he continued his schooling.

 Lee later enrolled in Kyunggi High School, and one year before graduating, was admitted as the top-ranked student to Seoul National University as a chemical engineering major.
 While in college, he was awarded a scholarship by the association of military wives whose husbands participated in the Korean War, enabling him to emigrate to the United States for undergraduate study.

-Lee received his B.S. summa cum laude from Miami University (1956), his M.S. from the University of Pittsburgh (1958), and his Ph.D. from the University of Pennsylvania (1961).
+Lee received his Bachelor of Science summa cum laude from Miami University (Ohio) in 1956, his Master of Science from the University of Pittsburgh in 1958, and his Doctor of Philosophy from the University of Pennsylvania in 1961.

 After conducting research at the Institute for Advanced Study, Lee went on to serve as professor of physics at the University of Pennsylvania, Stony Brook University, and the University of Chicago.
 Later, Lee was appointed head of the department of theoretical physics at Fermi National Accelerator Laboratory.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1976.

 On June 16, 1977, Lee was killed in a car accident near Kewanee, Illinois while driving on Interstate 80.
 At the time of his death, Lee was widely regarded by his peers as a world-class elementary particle physicist, that had specialized in gauge theory and weak interactions.